Behavioral Health Services

 - Healthy lifestyle skills and practices, personal hygiene, memory and scheduling skills.

 - Cooking skills, meal planning, grocery shopping skills, nutrition and diet.

 ARMHS may be in addition, or as an alternative to Targeted Case Management.
 Interested individuals can call for information and to schedule an intake interview.
 Call 651-291-1979.
 Ask the receptionist to link you to the ARMHS program.
 Community providers may also request a referral form.

-South Metro Human Services employs a Community Alternatives for Disabled Individuals [CADI] Case Manager at Ramsey County.
-The CADI Waivers provide funding for home and community-based services for children and adults, who would otherwise require the level of care provided in a nursing facility.
+The CADI Waiver provides funding for home and community-based services for children and adults, who would otherwise require the level of care provided in a nursing facility.
 The purpose of these Waiver Programs is to promote community living and independence based on the individual needs and choices of the recipient through providing various services or additional services beyond what is otherwise available through MA.